VinceK15/taskmanager/README.md

 Need to do:

-Add task function
+1. Add task function

-More options
+2. More functionality (pending)
-Add more functionality